Display is bright, easy to read outside

 Should you buy it?

 The base model Versa will run you $199.95, while the special edition version goes for $229.95.
 That higher price tag will get you Fitbit Pay support in the U.S. and a really nice woven band in either charcoal or lavender colors.
-The device won’t be released until April, but you can pre-order it now through Amazon and Fitbit.com.
+You can get it now through Amazon and Fitbit.com.

 At that price, the Fitbit Versa undercuts the first-gen Apple Watch by about $50, and it’s on the low end of the price spectrum compared to most other Wear OS devices.

 So that’s it for our Fitbit Versa review.
 Now there’s just one question left: should you buy it?
 That depends.

 If you need a smartwatch that doesn’t die after just one day, buy the Versa.
 If you’re a fan of the Fitbit ecosystem and don’t want to pay $270 for the Ionic (and you’re okay with not having a GPS), buy the Versa.
 If you need a stellar fitness tracker, buy the Versa.
 If you need a good smartwatch, we can finally say you should buy the Versa.

 Fitbit is going to be a major player in the smartwatch world, but it's just not there yet.